What is the Principle of Least Privilege (PoLP)?

 Hackers, malware, partners / vendors, insiders-gone-rogue, and simple user errors—especially in the case of superuser accounts, round-out the most common privileged threat vectors.

 Let’s delve into how some of these vectors play out and review a few real-world examples.

 Poor Computing Hygiene + Unmanaged Privileges = Opportunities for Exploits

-Routine computing for employees or personal PC users might entail internet browsing, watching streaming video, use of MS Office and other basic applications, including SaaS (SalesForce, GoogleDocs, etc.).
-In the case of Windows PCs, users often log in with administrative account privileges—far broader than what is needed.
-These excessive privileges massively increase the risk that malware or hackers may steal passwords or install malicious code that could be delivered via web surfing or email attachments.
+Routine computing activities might entail internet browsing, watching streaming video, use of Microsoft 365 and other basic applications, such as Salesforce, Google Docs, Dropbox, etc. In the case of Windows PCs, users often log in with administrative account privileges—far broader than what is needed.
+Privilege over-provisioning massively increases the risk that malware or hackers may steal passwords or install malicious code delivered via web surfing or email attachments.
 The malware or hacker could then leverage the entire set of privileges of the account, accessing data of the infected computer, and even launching an attack against other networked computers or servers.

 Organizations lacking robust enterprise password management capabilities, such as automated password rotation, are also more susceptible to pass-the-hash (PtH) attacks.
-In these attacks a hacker who has already gained low-level credentials, can steal the password hash from an admin account if revealed—such as during a helpdesk session with the infiltrated account—and then reuse the hash to unlock administrative access rights.
+In these attacks, a hacker who has already gained low-level credentials can steal the password hash from an admin account if revealed—such as during a helpdesk session with the infiltrated account—and then reuse the hash to unlock administrative access rights.

 Insider Privilege Misuse or Abuse